navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 ### 39. Exercise: Event Binding

-_Learned about Event Binding and how this works through a simple exercise_
+🌟*Learned about Event Binding and how this works through a simple exercise*

 ### 40. Quick Note: Binding in React

 we learned about arrow functions and binding in React.
 A good rule of thumb is this: Use arrow functions on any class methods you define and aren't part of React (i.e. render(), componentDidMount()).

-If you want to learn more about this, [have a read here ](https://reactjs.org/docs/handling-events.html)
+If you want to learn more about this, [have a read here](https://reactjs.org/docs/handling-events.html)

 ### 41. Optional: Git + GitHub